epam/ai-dial/docs/Deployment/Azure Model Deployment.md

 Add you model with its parameters in the `models` section.
 Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml#L11) to view an example.

+Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.

 To work with models, we use applications called Adapters.
 You can configure Adapters in the [AI DIAL Config](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml#L114).

 Refer to [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to view documentation for a OpenAI AI DIAL Adapter.